Hong Kong's tough COVID curbs hobble its green finance ambitions | Health

 But Hong Kong's ambitions are being put to the test as the tough COVID curbs shrink its existing pool of foreign talent.
 Adding to the bad news was this week's delay of the launch of its inaugural retail green bond worth HK$6 billion ($768 million) because of the rapid spread of infections.

-He spoke on condition of anonymity as he was not authorised to speak to media.
+He spoke on condition of anonymity as he was not authorized to speak to the media.
 RIVAL SINGAPORE

 The stringent curbs follow political ructions, including worsening Sino-U.S. ties, that prompted an earlier exodus of expatriates from Hong Kong.
 The ESG depletion is also being exacerbated by an easing of curbs in Singapore, a rival regional finance and ESG hub.

-Traditionally seen as risk-averse, Singapore is opting for a more balanced approach of living with COVID, so as to protect its dense population while reopening its economy and borders.
+Traditionally seen as risk-averse, Singapore is opting for a more balanced approach to living with COVID, to protect its dense population while reopening its economy and borders.
 In 2019, the wealthy city-state's central bank set up a $2-billion green investments program and encouraged asset managers to beef up local ESG teams.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)